-The Broken Arrow Municipal Authority (BAMA) is a public trust created by a Trust Indenture dated as of July 1, 1979, with the City of Broken Arrow as beneficiary.
+The Broken Arrow Municipal Authority (BAMA) is a public trust created by a Trust Indenture dated as of July 1, 1979, with the City as beneficiary.
 Pursuant to a Lease Agreement and Operation and Maintenance Contract dated as of July 1, 1979, the City has leased the water, sewer and solid waste management systems to BAMA.
-BAMA has several loans from the Oklahoma Water Resources Board (OWRB) outstanding as of March 1, 2018 as follows:
+BAMA has several loans from the Oklahoma Water Resources Board (OWRB) outstanding as of September 1, 2018 as follows: